Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 The record of each student will be reviewed each year to evaluate the student’s potential for continuance.
 At the end of the academic year, the Student Performance Committee (SPC) may recommend promotion to the next year of the curriculum, makeup examinations, summer remediation, or dismissal.

-KHSC-KansasCOM only graduates students who meet and surpass the minimum expectations outlined and required by COCA accreditation.
+KHSU-KansasCOM only graduates students who meet and surpass the minimum expectations outlined and required by COCA accreditation.
 At a minimum, a graduate must be able to:

 • Demonstrate basic knowledge of osteopathic philosophy and practice osteopathic manipulative treatment.